Andretti Global: IndyCar Series

-Andretti Autosport

-On 24 November 2009, Andretti Green Racing announced that the team restructuring was complete, and the team would be renamed Andretti Autosport with Michael Andretti as the sole owner.
+On November 24, 2009, Andretti Green Racing announced that the team restructuring was complete, and the team would be renamed Andretti Autosport with Michael Andretti as the sole owner.

 2010

-It was announced on 4 January 2010, that Ryan Hunter-Reay would join the team, replacing Hideki Mutoh.
+It was announced on January 4, 2010, that Ryan Hunter-Reay would join the team, replacing Hideki Mutoh.
 Hunter-Reay earned the team its first victory since 2008 by winning the Grand Prix of Long Beach.
 Kanaan picked up the team's second win of the season at Iowa.
 Kanaan and Hunter-Reay led the team in the points standings, finishing 6th and 7th.

+During the 2010 season, teammate Tony Kanaan later revealed that he sacrificed part of his salary to help Ryan Hunter-Reay remain with the team after sponsorship funding fell short.

 Following the 2010 season, veteran driver Tony Kanaan was released from the team due to the lack of sponsorship.
 Kanaan later signed with KV Racing Technology.
 It was announced that the team's other three drivers – Hunter-Reay, Andretti, and Patrick – would return for the 2011 season.
 Hunter-Reay was signed to a two-year contract through 2012.